fikipollo/ansible-checkmk-role/README.md

 # The name for the site to be created
 checkmk_site_name: monitoring

+# Password for the admin user
+checkmk_cmkadmin_password: supersecret

 # The URL for the official checkmk repository
 checkmk_repo_url: https://checkmk.de/support/{{ checkmk_server_version }}/check-mk-raw-{{ checkmk_server_version }}-{{ checkmk_server_dist }}-38.x86_64.rpm